What is drop-shipping?

 Drop-shipping in short – A retailer sells a product they don’t have to stock.

 Online stores do this by listing these products on their website but not having to physically stock it.
 Not as common but Bricks & Mortar stores may carry a couple of Products in store and the rest are available by order only.
-Eg. 1 x Cot in store and take customer orders via drop-shipping.
+Eg. 2 x baby sleeping bags in store and take customer orders via drop-shipping.

 - Store sells product to a Customer at the sell price (traditionally RRP) and takes payment as you would any other product

 - Store then contacts the Wholesaler/Distributor/Agent/Representative and places the order.
 The shipping address will contain the Customers delivery details and any other relevant order information